nummacway/repro-carts/README.md

 - CFI@ is the hexadecimal address to write `$98` to so you can read the CFI query data.
 You exit CFI by writing `$F0` to any ROM address.

 ## Battery
-If a repro cart has a battery (that is not empty), you can simply put on any ROM.
-Pokémon ROMs will also work in Pokémon Stadium.
+If a repro cart has a battery (that is not empty), you can simply put on any ROM that does not require more RAM than the cart supports.
+Pokémon ROMs will also work in Pokémon Stadium in this case.
+Note that second-generation Pokémon games use a real-time clock (RTC) which is technically five special RAM banks ($08 to $0C).
+This means that if your cart has less than 128 KiB of acessible RAM, these games will corrupt their own save games (box 8 to be precise).

 Batteryless games save to ROM.
 This is fine, as all ROM ICs are designed to withstand 100,000 writes.
 However, you're supposed to write at 3.3V, but most carts lack a level shifter from 5V.
 You can recognize batteryless ROM images by the music stopping for around 1 second when they write back your save to ROM.

 Because of the 64 KiB erase sector size of the above ROM ICs (ROM sectors must be erased before being written), batteryless saving is only possible in games with 64 KiB of unused space at an address divisable by 64 KiB (called an aligned 64 KiB sector).
 As explained earlier, no single-game repro cart supports 8 MiB of ROM, so it's safe to assume that all carts shipping with a 4 MiB image will have a battery if the ROM image does not have an aligned 64 KiB sector of free space.
 Here's a list of commonly-available 4 MiB games on AliExpress:
-- Games without a free 64 KiB sector (safe to assume that these battery-save): Dragon Warrior III, Grandia - Parallel Trippers, Perfect Dark, Resident Evil (if second prototype)
+- Games without a free 64 KiB sector (safe to assume that these battery-save): Dragon Warrior III, Grandia - Parallel Trippers, Perfect Dark, Resident Evil (if second prototype; this includes PacoChan's patch)
-- Games with free 64 KiB sector in-between: Daikatana (if US prototype; JP is only 1 MiB), Donkey Kong Country, Resident Evil (if first prototype), Tomb Raider, Tomb Raider - Curse of the Sword
+- Games with at least one aligned free 64 KiB sector in-between: Daikatana (if US prototype; JP is only 1 MiB), Donkey Kong Country, Resident Evil (if first prototype), Tomb Raider, Tomb Raider - Curse of the Sword
 - Games that leave at least 64 KiB free space at the end: Cannon Fodder, Ghostly Labyrinth 2, Metal Gear Solid (EU; US is only 2 MiB), Pokémon TCG2 (fan translation; JP is only 2 MiB; see below for more info), Shantae (known to not have a battery)

-This is the reason why Perfect Dark is usually recommended to anyone who wants to get a cart with standard SRAM (meaning you do not need a modified ROM to be able to save).
+This is the reason why Perfect Dark is usually recommended to anyone who wants to get a cart with standard battery-backed SRAM (meaning you do not need a modified ROM to be able to save).

 Due to the way GB Studio saves, most GB Studio games are batteryless as well, though the lavender Grimace's Birthday is batteryless.
 GB Studio has a feature to save batteryless ROMs, but such ROMs are rarely published (because they primarily profit bootleggers).